google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-analytics.md

-<strong>Note:</strong> We have used <code>event.waitUntil</code> to wrap all of our asynchronous operations.
+Note: We have used <code>event.waitUntil</code> to wrap all of our asynchronous operations.
 If unfamiliar, <code>event.waitUntil</code> extends the life of an event until the asynchronous actions inside of it have completed.
 This ensures that the service worker will not be terminated pre-emptively while waiting for an asynchronous action to complete.